earlyxpian/earlyxpian.github.io/eng/shepherdofhermas.md

   * ["Shepherd of Hermas"](http://www.biblicalaudio.com/text/hermas.pdf) (published 2013 but revised since) --- text/PDF
 * Daniel Robison (translation update ~2013)
   * "The Shepherd of Hermas", CreateSpace Independent Publishing Platform (published 2013)
-    * This translation is a langauge update of the translation by Fredrick Crombie into modern English.
+    * This translation is a language update of the translation by Fredrick Crombie into modern English.
 * Rick Brannan (translated ~2017)
   * “The Apostolic Fathers: A New Translation”, Lexham Press (published 2017)